johnmick/PythonHomeworkAssignment/README.md

   2. Once written the file is used to replace any existing old save state.
   3. Lastly the seek play-head on the input_stream is saved in a separate **".last_processed"**

 In the event of subsequent starts, from either an abnormal shutdown or successful execution, the software first attempts to resume state by using these temporary files.
 The temporary files may be cleared using the **clear_cache** flag.

 **Stress Testing Robustness:**
- *To test software robustness a stress script is developed which initializes the software with pseudorandom save frequencies and terminates the process pseudorandomly.*
+To test software robustness a stress script is developed which initializes the software with pseudorandom save frequencies and terminates the process pseudorandomly.

- **How to Stress Test:**
+**How to Stress Test:** Remember to clear the cache directory if you wish to start a fresh test.

  `./test_scripts/stress-test-single-threaded-approach.sh`

- ** Remember to clear the cache directory if you wish to start a fresh test*

 ----------

-**Closing Thoughts:**
+####Closing Thoughts:

  Inspired by logstash and distributed systems, the framework of breaking problems into generalized pipelines of **inputs -> processors -> outputs** motivated my curiosity to implement a Pipeline framework in Python.